nerwuuus/portfolio-projects/README.md

 2. Open the mnp and inm .csv files, and update date format to YYYY-MM-DD (or RRRR-MM-DD, depending on your system data settings).
 Excel often auto-formats dates incorrectly, so this manual adjustment is the most reliable (and easiest!) workaround. <br><br>

-3. Due to an error 'Permission denied', tables are updated manually.
+3. Due to an error, 'Permission denied', tables are updated manually.
 Open PSQL Tool in pgAdmin4 and update the mnp_staging and inm_staging tables.
 Tables will be updated with the latest data.<br>
 ```sql
 \copy inm_staging FROM 'C:\Users\(...)\(...)\Desktop\inm.csv' WITH (FORMAT csv, HEADER true, DELIMITER ';', ENCODING 'UTF8');